Been a while since I just posted a new song here without some kind of video to accompany it. Let’s remedy that, shall we?

-it was written during the GIFT FOR A SPIDER sessions, but left unrecorded until just a few weeks ago. i got it mostly hammered down. then i got hit with that stupid cold and had to wait until my head cleared before i could finish.
+It was written during the GIFT FOR A SPIDER sessions but left unrecorded until just a few weeks ago.
+I got it most of the way hammered down.
+Then I got hit with that stupid cold and had to wait until my head cleared before I could finish.

-the electric guitar here was not something i planned on adding. i’d just put new strings on the kay thin twin. i hate the sound of new strings. there aren’t words in the english language strong enough to convey how much i hate them. i think they make just about any guitar sound cheap, thin, and edgy, and i have to fight to make myself play a guitar enough to break in new strings.
+The electric guitar here was not something I planned on adding.
+I’d just put new strings on the Thin Twin.
+I hate the sound of new strings.
+There aren’t words in the English language strong enough to convey how much I hate them.
+I know I’m very much in the minority here, but I think they make just about any guitar sound cheap, thin, and edgy, and I have to fight to make myself play a guitar enough to break in new strings.

-the good news is, i don’t play in an aggressive enough way to break strings on the regular (the last time i snapped one off was in the middle of a guitar solo in early 2002 near the end of the guys with dicks days), so i almost never have any cause to change them. unless rust sets in. and that hasn’t happened yet.
+The good news is, I don’t play in an aggressive enough way to break strings on the regular.
+The last time I snapped one off was in the middle of a guitar solo in early 2002.
+So I almost never have any cause to change them unless rust sets in.
+And that hasn’t happened yet.

-messing around on top of this song led to thinking, “i ought to try recording what i’m doing just for fun,” and then, “i ought to keep that.” they were probably the first two thoughts i ever had that contained the word “ought”.
+Messing around on top of this song led to thoughts of, “I ought to try recording what I’m doing just for fun,” and then, “I ought to keep that.”
+They were probably the first two thoughts I ever had that contained the word “ought”.

-this kind of electric guitar-playing/sound is the last thing i ever would have thought to add to this kind of song, but in a funny way it fits. i also like how the line “i’m dyin’ while the sky leaks rain” sounds a lot like “i’m dyin’ while the sky heats rain”. i’m not really sure which i prefer. maybe the second one, because it’s an unexpected turn of phrase.
+This kind of electric guitar-playing/sound is the last thing I ever would have thought to add to this kind of song, but in a funny way it fits.
+I also like how the line, “I’m dyin’ while the sky leaks rain,” sounds a lot like, “I’m dyin’ while the sky heats rain.”
+I’m not sure which I prefer.
+Maybe the second one, just because it’s an unexpected turn of phrase.